microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/Student/Challenge-03.md

 ## Success Criteria

-Be able to discuss the options of automating these pipelines and what factors do we need to account for not only with regards to:
+Be able to articulate the options of automating these pipelines and what factors do we need to account for not only with regards to:
-1. Change Data Capture on the Azure SQL side.
+- Change Data Capture on the source data.
+- What is the different between a watermark table and checking for the last "x" minutes.
+What are the pros and cons of each?
-2. How would we factor in timing and account for changes in the Dedicated SQL Pool production tables.
+- How would we factor in timing and determine when to update the production tables in the Dedicated SQL Pool?

-What is the impact to this for downstream services such as Power BI?
+- What is the impact for downstream services such as reporting?

 ## Learning Resources